alecjprobst/SlimeVRMotherboard/README.md

 ﻿# SlimeVR Motherboard

 This is a project to make it easier to create SlimeVR trackers.
 This project reduces the amount of cable management needed when making SlimeVR trackers by providing a PCB that can be made for only $2.
-Beginner instructions on how to buy a PCB are below
+Beginner instructions on how to buy a PCB are below.
+Total cost should be around $55-60 for an enhanced core set excluding the cost of cases and straps.

 # Sections